worthychukwuemeka/fib-sequence/README.md

 1. Open the project in your Java IDE.
 2. Locate the FibTest class (in the test.java package).
 3. Right-click on the testGenerateFibonacciSequence method and select "Run" or "Debug."
-T4. he test will execute, and you will see the results in your IDE's test runner.
+4. The test will execute, and you will see the results in your IDE's test runner.

 ## Contributing
 If you'd like to contribute to this project, you can: